davide-marino00/PBI_DOCS/refac.md

 			        [MeasureValue]
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the total sales price in a base currency for different projects and clients from a timesheet view.
+- **DAX Explanation (Generated):** This DAX expression calculates the total sales price in the base currency for different projects and clients from a timesheet view.
 Here’s a breakdown of what it does in simple business terms:

 1. **SUMMARIZE Function**: The expression starts by creating a summary table from the `vw_Timesheet` data.
 This summary groups the data by two key dimensions: `ProjectProfile` and `Client`.
-Essentially, it organizes the data so that we can look at sales prices for each unique combination of project and client.
+Essentially, it organizes the timesheet data to focus on specific projects and their associated clients.

-2. **SELECTEDVALUE Function**: Within this summary, it retrieves the sales price in the base currency from another table called `tbl_Project`.
-The `SELECTEDVALUE` function is used here to get the specific sales price for the current context of the project being summarized.
+2. **SELECTEDVALUE Function**: Within this summary, it retrieves the sales price in the base currency for each project from the `tbl_Project` table.
+The `SELECTEDVALUE` function is used here to get the sales price for the current context of the project being summarized.
 If there’s only one sales price for that project, it returns that value; if there are multiple, it returns blank.

-3. **MeasureValue**: The result of the `SELECTEDVALUE` is stored in a new column called "MeasureValue" in the summary table.
-This column represents the sales price in the base currency for each project-client combination.
+3. **MeasureValue**: The result of the `SELECTEDVALUE` function is stored in a new column called "MeasureValue" in the summary table.
+This column represents the sales price in the base currency for each unique combination of project and client.

-4. **SUMX Function**: Finally, the `SUMX` function iterates over the summary table created in the previous step.
-It sums up all the values in the "MeasureValue" column.
-This gives us the total sales price in the base currency across all projects and clients listed in the timesheet.
+4. **SUMX Function**: Finally, the `SUMX` function iterates over the summarized table and adds up all the values in the "MeasureValue" column.
+This gives the total sales price in the base currency across all the projects and clients included in the timesheet.

-In summary, this DAX expression effectively calculates the total sales price in a base currency for all projects and clients recorded in the timesheet, allowing businesses to understand their sales performance in a standardized currency.
+In summary, this DAX expression calculates the total sales price in the base currency for all projects and clients listed in the timesheet, providing a clear view of revenue based on the selected projects.

 **`Static Total Employees`**